oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 }
 ```

 Congratulations!
-You have successfully created a React application that uses Hooks to manage state inside the components.
+You have successfully created a React app that uses Hooks to manage state inside its components.
 You can run the following command again if it isn't still running.

 ```bash
 npm start